South African sets world swim record; Aussies add 6th gold

 Hong Kong’s Siobhan Haughey earned the silver in 52.27, while another Aussie, Cate Campbell, took the bronze in 52.52.
 American Abbey Weitzeil was last in the eight-woman field.

+But it was the first time the U.S. team went through an entire sessions of finals in Tokyo without winning at least one gold.

-Lilly King set a blistering pace early in the race and held on for a silver in 2:19.92, adding to her bronze in the 100 breast.
+Lilly King set a blistering pace early in the 200 breast and held on for a silver in 2:19.92, adding to her bronze in the 100 event.
 Annie Lazor nabbed the bronze in 2:20.84.

+“I don’t come from behind, that’s for sure, so I just wanted to put it out there and see where it goes,” King said.
+“I thought I did great.”

+A day after winning its first two golds at the pool, China picked up another victory when Wang Shun touched first in the men’s 200 individual medley.

 It was the third-fastest time in history and left Milak as the second-fastest qualifier at 50.31.